Offshore Alpha-Ventus Wind Farm

-Alpha Ventus is ca. 45 km north of the island of Borkum outside the 12-mile zone within the exclusive economic zone of the Federal Republic of Germany.
-ZINKPOWER Neumünster provided the corrosion protection for the steel construction of the nacelle on Germany’s first offshore wind park, Alpha Ventus.
+Alpha Ventus lies approx. 45 km north of the island of Borkum outside the 12-mile zone within the exclusive economic zone of the Federal Republic of Germany.
+ZINKPOWER Neumünster provided the corrosion protection for the steel construction of the nacelle on Germany’s first offshore wind farm, Alpha Ventus.
 The inside supports were hot-dip galvanized, the exterior supports, galvanized and given four coats.

 The units are designed for a minimum operational life of 20 years.
-Reliable corrosion protection and careful housing of the plants are decisive for the wind park’s successful operation.
+Reliable corrosion protection and careful housing of the plant and machinery is crucial for the wind farm’s successful operation.

-The important electrical control and auxiliary systems of any WEA are redundant and therefore available in abundance.
+The important electrical control and auxiliary systems of any wind turbine are redundant and therefore available in abundance.
 It can also continue generating power if individual components fail.

 Why a wind park in the middle of the sea?
-The wind is more constant at sea than on land with on average considerably higher wind speeds: whereas around 2,200 to 2,500 full operating hours can be expected on a good location on land, this would be around 3,800 at sea.
-It is also possible to build larger units at sea and these will also hardly bother anyone in contrast to onshore units.
-The Alpha Ventus offshore units are not even visible from the beach in Borkum.
-Generally: the wind parks are no longer visible over a distance of 45 kilometres due to the curvature of the earth.
+The wind is more constant at sea than on land with on average considerably higher wind speeds: whereas around 2,200 to 2,500 full operating hours can be expected on a good site on land, this equates to 3,800 at sea.
+It is also possible to build larger units at sea and they scarcely trouble people, unlike onshore turbines.
+The Alpha Ventus offshore turbines are not even visible from the beach in Borkum.
+Generally wind parks are not visible further than a distance of 45 kilometres due to the curvature of the earth

 © Areva Multibrid/Jan Oelker